Progressives tout NYS budget gains

 ALBANY, N.Y.
-(NEWS10) – The New York State Assembly is continuing its work to pass its final budget bills.
-The State Senate already wrapped up early this morning.
+(NEWS10) — The New York State Assembly is continuing its work to pass its final budget bills.
+The State Senate already wrapped up early Wednesday morning.
 The budget totals $212 billion.

 Progressive advocates and lawmakers are touting their wins in the state budget this year that include $2.4 billion in rent relief, more than $29 billion in school aid, as well as personal income tax increases on millionaires, and increases to the corporate franchise tax rates that are expected to total more than $4 billion.